BalazsBanfi/TOP-Recursion/README.md

-# The Odin Project - Project: Recursion
+# The Odin Project - Recursion

 This is a solution to the [The Odin Project Recursion project](https://www.theodinproject.com/lessons/javascript-recursion).
 The Odin Project challenges help you improve your coding skills by building realistic projects.